zmbacker/enum_help/README.md

 ## Notice
 If you want to use enum feature, field of your table can't be named with `reference`.
-When it is named with 'reference' and define enum in model file, there will be raise an error as below:
+When it is named with 'reference' and define enum in model file, there will be raised an error as below:

     NoMethodError: super: no superclass method `enum' for...